Types of hearing aid

 Completely-in--Canal (CIC)

-Suitable for a mild to moderately severe hearing loss, these very small and discreet hearing aids are placed inside your ear canal and can hardly be seen.
+CIC hearing aids (Completely-In-the-Canal) are suitable for a mild to moderately severe hearing loss, these very small and discreet hearing aids are placed inside your ear canal and can hardly be seen.
 They are removed from the ear by a small handle or cord.

 Advantages and Disadvantages